No, You Aren't the Hero of Your Business Videos

 How to Evaluate Your Next Video Script.

-When evaluating the script for your next business video, try the “I Test.”
+When evaluating scripts for your business videos, try the “I Test.”

 It has nothing to do with your vision.
 You simply count the number of times the script says “I” or “we” versus “you.”